trh-x/wavtopia/README.md

 <img src="wavtopia-icon.png" alt="Wavtopia Icon" width="128" height="128" />

 A modern web platform for sharing and downloading multi-track music files.
-Wavtopia allows you to upload tracker music files (.xm format) and automatically converts them into individual WAV components and a full track WAV file.
+Wavtopia allows you to upload tracker music files (.xm format) and automatically converts them into individual WAV stems and a full track WAV file.

 ## Features

 - **Track Management**: Upload, manage, and share your music tracks
 - **Audio Conversion**: Automatic conversion of .xm, .it, and .mod files to WAV format
-- **Component Extraction**: Split tracks into individual instrument components
+- **Stem Extraction**: Split tracks into individual instrument stems
 - **Multi-format Downloads**:
   - Download the original tracker file (.xm, .it, .mod)
   - Download the full track as WAV
-  - Download individual instrument components as WAV
+  - Download individual instrument stems as WAV
 - **Real-time Playback**: Play and preview tracks directly in the browser
 - **Modern UI**: Responsive design that works on desktop and mobile
 - **Secure Access**: User authentication and personal track management